StevenPG/DockerTagManager/README.md

 Currently, the strategy in mind is a numbered version strategy with alpha-numeric tags as reference pointers.

-Sorted (Alphabetically) by Tag app:1.0 app:1.1
+Sorted (Alphabetically) by Tag

+    app:1.0
+    app:1.1
     app:1.2
     app:1.3 ---------> rollback
     app:2.0 ---------> production
     app:2.1 ---------> qatesting
            \---------> perftesting
     app:2.2 ---------> latest
     app:latest ------> 2.2
     app:production --> 2.0
     app:perftesting -> 2.1
                   \--> qatesting
     app:qatesting ---> 2.1
                  \---> perftesting
     app:rollback ----> 1.3

-The above structure, in whatever capacity, allows non-technical individuals to use a Filter to find the tag they are interested in viewing.
-This tag will point to all over references, and have the required information.
+The above structure, in whatever tag configuration, allows non-technical individuals to use a Filter to find the tag they are interested in viewing.
+This tag will point to all other references, and have the required information.

 Resources:
 Retrieving Image Digests